 The content of this year level is organised into two strands: Historical Knowledge and Historical Concepts and Skills.
 These strands are interrelated and will be taught in an integrated manner, and in ways that are appropriate to specific local contexts.

-Learning Standards Historical Concepts and Skills Chronology, Terms and Concepts
+Learning Standards Historical Concepts and Skills Students will: